eamodio/blog/_posts/2019-01-15-its-not-about-the-blame.markdown

 excerpt_image: https://media1.tenor.com/images/c254104d70472c7e48c0a7c6f9113486/tenor.gif?itemid=12748106
 ---

 OK fine, sometimes it is, but let's go beyond finger pointing and talk about the far more valuable aspect of the blame features of [GitLens][gitlens] for [VS Code][vscode].
 Why?
-Because often when I hear about people talking about GitLens, it's about using these features to blame past you or someone else.
+Because often when I hear people talking about GitLens, it's about using these features to blame past you or someone else.

 {% include image.html url="https://media1.tenor.com/images/c254104d70472c7e48c0a7c6f9113486/tenor.gif?itemid=12748106" %}